EthanChen5291/valentine-simulator/README.md

 ## What's in here

-**10 hand-animated scenes**, drawn, voiced, and scored from scratch — **40+ original assets** all told: 14 video clips, a dozen painted stills, and 16 audio tracks, each cut to its own moment so the room never feels the same way twice.
+**10 hand-animated scenes**, drawn, voiced, and scored from scratch — **40+ original assets** : 14 video clips, a dozen painted sprites, and 16 audio tracks synced to the scene.

 | | | | | |
 | --- | --- | --- | --- | --- |